bozzelliandrea/grokking-algorithms/chapter-2/README.md

 * if we don't save the linked list tail, insert/remove at the end of a linked list would be O(n)
 * insert/remove from the middle of array and a linked list would be the same, O(n)
+* deletions are O(1) time only if you can instantly access the element to be deleted

 #### Linked List

+Every node of a linkedlist has a value and a pointer to the next node.

+-  Insertion: create a new node, and point the previous to the new one.
+-  Deletion: find the node, and connect the previous to the next one (previous.next = previous.next.next), if the node is the last, just set previous.next = null

 implementation in Java

 ```java